 - Building Ordinance and Law – Pays for the cost of repairing or replacing damaged or destroyed property to meet current building codes and local ordinances.

-- Business Income – Covers the company’s loss of income due to damage or destruction of property, typically including reimbursement for payroll, rental income and other expenses.
+- Business Income – Covers the company’s loss of income and possibly extra expenses due to damage or destruction of property, typically including reimbursement for payroll, rental income and other expenses.

 - Equipment Breakdown – Extends coverage to damage caused by electrical and mechanical equipment, such as through explosions, breakdowns and electrical arcing.

-- Flood Insurance – Pays for losses to buildings and contents related to flooding through policies offered through the National Flood Insurance Program (NFIP).
+- Flood Insurance – Pays for losses to buildings and contents related to flooding through policies offered through the National Flood Insurance Program (NFIP) and by other insurance companies.

 - Inflation Guard – Provides a percentage adjustment to property values after a loss that takes into account increased construction costs due to inflation.